Sup2point0/Assort/~writing/origins.md

 <h2 name="Alternatives"> WHAT IF: CONSIDERED ALTERNATIVES </h2>

 A stray thought that once crossed my mind was *what if I weren’t called Sup?* This is no doubt an interesting consideration.
+The username `Sup` has become such a part of my identity and personality now, that it is exceptionally difficult to imagine being called anything else.

-As it happens, I proceeded to devise a list of potential usernames (for myself).
-It is highly unlikely that these will ever actually be used, but trying to think of them proved just how difficult it is to find a truly perfect username (for me).
+As it happens, I did proceed to devise a list of potential usernames (for myself).
+It is highly unlikely that these will ever actually be used, but trying to think of them proved just how difficult it would be to find a truly perfect username (other than `Sup#2.0`, for me).
 The ‘presentable’ candidates are listed below, and the best few are discussed in more depth.

 <!-- Hm.
 Interesting that you’re poking around in here. -->
 | username | variations |